 All these conditions must be satisfied at the time of settlement of the transaction.
 If any of them are not satisfied at the time of settlement, the supply must be taxed at 15%.

 Leases for dwellings and most commercial leases are excluded from this definition.
-For more information about the zero-rating of land transactions see our Interpretation Statement 17/08.IS 17/08 - GST - Compulsory zero-rating of land rules (general application)
+For more information about the zero-rating of land transactions see our Interpretation Statement 17/08 and Question We've Been Asked QB 20/04.IS 17/08 - GST - Compulsory zero-rating of land rules (general application)

 If a registered New Zealand-owned entity provides goods or services online to people in New Zealand, they'll charge GST at 15%

 If a New Zealand-owned entity sells goods or services online to overseas customers, GST will generally be charged at the rate of 0%.

 There must be sufficient evidence that that customer is overseas, and that the goods or service have been exported.